dbertella/conf-sketches/jsday-2016/day-1.md

 She showed us a demo with voice control from the microphone and then mixing music, video and visual animation.

-Last she ended up showing her hand made bag she's usign for VJing with mac in it and the MIDI controller.
+Last she ended up showing her hand made bag she's usign for VJing with a mac in it and her "mini" MIDI controller.